xiix0/scam/README.md

-Good day for overcoming obstacles.
-Try a steeplechase.
+You will be imprisoned for contributing your time and skill to a bank robbery.